looselycoupled/PartyPeeple/README.md

+# Facebook Integration
+In order to use this app you will need to create a Facebook application at http://developers.facebook.com.
+Within the application_controller you will need to add your own app_id and app_secret to communicate with Facebook's Open Graph API.

+# Puppet
+N/A

 # Running Jobs

 script/delayed_job can be used to manage a background process which will start working off jobs.
 Make sure you’ve run `script/generate delayed_job`.